-Did you know that you can build a smartphone projector out of everyday objects?
+Did you know how to make a projector out of everyday objects?
 Well, you can, and it’s actually really simple.

-So, without any more introductions, here’s a step by step guide to a DIY smartphone projector.
+So, without any more introductions, here’s a step-by-step guide to a DIY iPhone projector.

 What You Will Need